 Chem-Aqua recognise that good results require a comprehensive programme of products, equipment and services that address the unique mechanical, operational and chemical requirements of your system.

-The spread of Legionella pathogens
+Biofilms promote the spread of Legionella pathogens

 Chem-Aqua is registered with the Legionella Control Association (LCA); arrange a survey with us today to ensure you’re compliant with the latest legislation to keep your facility and staff protected.